 Using cold tier data for unsupported indices may result in detection rule timeouts and overall performance degradation.

-The Elastic Endpoint Security agent integration provides capabilities such as collecting events, detecting and preventing malicious activity, exceptions, and artifact delivery.
-The Fleet app is used to install and manage Elastic agents and integrations on your hosts.
+The Elastic Defend integration for Elastic Agent provides capabilities such as collecting events, detecting and preventing malicious activity, exceptions, and artifact delivery.
+The Fleet app is used to install and manage Elastic Agents and integrations on your hosts.

 Elastic Endpoint self-protectionedit